What is Copyright Infringement? Protecting Your Creative Work

 What to do if someone is infringing my copyright?

-If you think someone is infringing your copyright, the first thing you should do is gather as much evidence as you can discretely about the infringement you believe to be occuring; as this will help build your claim.
+If you think someone is infringing your copyright, the first thing you should do is gather as much evidence as you can discretely about the infringement you believe to be occurring; as this will help build your claim.

-This will also stop the infringer avoiding a claim by deleting or obscuring evidence of their actions, this often occurs once they have been notified, and can result in you being unable to later prove the infringement had occurred.
+This will also stop the infringer from avoiding a claim by deleting or obscuring evidence of their actions, this often occurs once they have been notified, and can result in you being unable to later prove the infringement had occurred.

 Next, you should contact a solicitor, they will be able to help you determine whether the alleged party is infringing your copyright or not.

 A solicitor will help you plan and execute your next move, and identify and secure the best possible outcomes that can be achieved.

 Do you need help enforcing a copyright infringement claim?
 Click the button below to contact our team and solve your problem today.